Hello! I'm Lynn.

 INSTRUCTIONS

-* In a bowl, add in your high protein yogurt and protein powder and mix well until smooth.
+* Next, add in your mochiko flour and baking powder and whisk until the batter is smooth.